How Strong Is Solder? Joint Strength, Reliability, and Real-World Performa

 Procurement Checklist: Avoid Weak Joints

-• IPC Class 2 or 3 visual inspection
+• IPC Class 2 or Class 3 visual inspection capability

-• Pull or shear test data upon request
+• Pull test or shear test data when mechanical reliability is critical

 Conclusion